Probate Q&A Series

 Detailed Answer

 In North Carolina, heirs sometimes seek to bypass formal probate to reduce costs and speed up property transfer.
-One statutory shortcut is known as After-Death Posting.
-This procedure lets heirs transfer title to real estate when the estate meets certain requirements.
+One statutory shortcut is known as collection by affidavit for certain small estates.
+This procedure lets heirs collect certain personal property when the estate meets certain requirements.
 However, it does not apply to every situation.
-You must follow strict steps in Chapter 28A, Article 19 of the North Carolina General Statutes.
+You must follow strict steps in Chapter 28A, Article 25 of the North Carolina General Statutes.

 First, confirm the estate qualifies.
-Under N.C.G.S. §28A-19-2, After-Death Posting applies when the decedent’s personal property does not exceed the statutory threshold in value.
-As of 2023, that limit stands at one hundred thousand dollars (N.C.G.S. §28A-19-2).
+Under N.C.G.S. §28A-25-1, collection by affidavit applies when the decedent’s personal property does not exceed the statutory threshold in value.
+As of 2023, that limit stands at twenty thousand dollars, or thirty thousand dollars if the surviving spouse is the affiant (N.C.G.S. §28A-19-2).
 If the estate holds only real property or if the value of real estate exceeds the threshold for personal property administration, a full probate proceeding may still be required.

 Second, heirs must file the required affidavits and notices.
 The procedure begins when an heir or other qualified person files an affidavit with the clerk of superior court.
-That affidavit identifies all heirs, the decedent’s assets, and asserts eligibility for After-Death Posting.
-The clerk then publishes a notice of filing once a week for three consecutive weeks in a local paper or posts it in three public places, per N.C.G.S. §28A-19-3 (N.C.G.S. §28A-19-3).
+That affidavit identifies all heirs, the decedent’s assets, and asserts eligibility for collection by affidavit.
+The clerk then issues a certified copy of the affidavit for presentation to persons holding the decedent’s personal property, per N.C.G.S. §28A-25-1.

 Keep in mind:

-• After-Death Posting only covers estates that qualify under the statute.
+• Collection by affidavit only covers estates that qualify under the statute.

-• Heirs share joint liability if they transfer property without following the statute exactly.
+• Heirs may incur liability if they collect or transfer property without complying with the statute.

 • Formal probate remains necessary for estates with substantial real or personal property or complex creditor issues.